 The ERM is used for completion and submission of Victorian or National Mutual Acceptance (NMA) ethics applications.

 HREC meetings occur monthly throughout the year.
 A full list of meeting dates and submission closing dates is available on the HREC applications page.

-The Ethics Checklist assists the Coordinating Principal Investigator (CPI) (multi-site project) or Principal Investigator (PI) (single-site project) to prepare the ethics application.
+The Ethics Cover Letter and Checklist assists the Coordinating Principal Investigator (CPI) (multi-site project) or Principal Investigator (PI) (single-site project) to prepare the ethics application.
 The CPI or PI may submit the Ethics Checklist when submitting the ethics application in ERM.